 Youth Services Initiative (YSI) is a community-based after school and summer program for youth living in low-income housing.
-Each year, YSI serves about 150 young people, mostly Latino, whose circumstances would otherwise prevent them from experiencing many of the recreational and educational activities and options their peers enjoy.
+Each year, YSI serves about 150 young people whose circumstances would otherwise prevent them from experiencing many of the recreational and educational activities and options their peers enjoy.
 YSI exposes underserved community members to art, good nutrition, the benefits of academic achievement and higher education, a healthy culture and support system.

 During the school year, afternoons include a structured, supportive environment for recreation activities, both at housing sites and recreational facilities.
 YSI broadens local youth’s horizons, creating community bonds and civic-minded young people who rapidly become contributing adults.
 YSI also empowers Boulder’s youth to grow and pursue an engaging career path.

-YSI and Studio Arts Boulder partner to offer weekly classes in pottery at the Pottery Lab several times each year for pottery programs.
-Studio Arts Boulder is partnering with YSI to expand this relationship and integrate YSI kids into our regular youth classes as well as develop on-site programs at low-income housing communities.
+YSI and Studio Arts Boulder partner to offer weekly classes in pottery at the Pottery Lab. the Pottery Lab for weekly classes in hand-building.
+Furthermore, we are working to expand this relationship and more fully integrate YSI youth into our classes as well as develop on-site programs at low-income housing communities.

 Attention Homes provides youth and young adults (ages 12 - 24) shelter, community-based living, and everything they need to live stable lives.

 Studio Art Boulder partners with Attention Homes to provide ceramics classes for their Runaway and Homeless Youth (RHY) program as well as their residential program at Chase House.
 The RHY program provides street outreach, day drop-in and overnight emergency shelter services to homeless youth.
 The RES program is a state licensed Residential Child Care Facility for at-risk youth, ages 12-18, placed through social services departments as a result of family disruption.
 The Studio Arts Boulder classes are taught at Attention Homes’ RHY facility (The Source).
 Instruction focuses on hand-building.

 Attention Homes’ goals are to create a safe environment for youth to: